Project-Manager-With-Git/pmfp/README.rst

 * python's package manager support venv and conda

 * code template with test, document, requirements and virtual environment for different situation such as script, model, GUI, web.

 * easy to build a python application or model

+* easy to test a python application or model, include static type check

+* project status manager

+* run script with virtual env  in project's root

+* upload project to git repository

+* upload model to pypi

+* docker support

 Example
 -------------------------------